Puerto Rican government-debt crisis

 The Puerto Rican government-debt crisis was a financial crisis affecting the government of Puerto Rico.
 The crisis began in 2014 when three major credit agencies downgraded several bond issues by Puerto Rico to "junk status" after the government was unable to demonstrate that it could pay its debt.
-The downgrading, in turn, prevented the government from selling more bonds in the open market.
+The downgrades, in turn, prevented the government from selling more bonds in the open market.
 Unable to obtain the funding to cover its budget imbalance, the government began using its savings to pay its debt while warning that those savings would eventually be exhausted.
 To prevent such a scenario, the United States Congress enacted a law known as PROMESA, which appointed an oversight board with ultimate control over the Commonwealth's budget.
 As the PROMESA board began to exert that control, the Puerto Rican government sought to increase revenues and reduce its expenses by increasing taxes while curtailing public services and reducing government pensions.
 These measures provoked social distrust and unrest, further compounding the crisis.
 In August 2018, a debt investigation report of the Financial Oversight and management board for Puerto Rico reported the Commonwealth had $74 billion in bond debt and $49 billion in unfunded pension liabilities as of May 2017.
 Puerto Rico officially exited bankruptcy on March 15, 2022.

 Background

 Puerto Rico is a territory of the United States, acquired in 1898 through the Spanish–American War.
 Unlike U.S. states it has no sovereignty, and all of its powers are delegated from the United States Congress under the Territorial Clause of the federal constitution.
 It has had an elected governor since 1948, and elected legislature since 1900.

-The federal Jones–Shafroth Act of 1917, exempts interest payments from bonds issued by the government of Puerto Rico and its subdivisions from federal, state, and local income taxes (so-called "triple tax exemption") regardless of where the bondholder resided.
-This right made Puerto Rican bonds attractive to municipal bond investors.
-This factor led Puerto Rico to issue bonds that were always attractive to municipal investors, regardless of Puerto Rico's account balances.
-Puerto Rico thus began to issue debt to fund its expenses, a practice repeated for four decades since 1973.
-The island also began to issue debt to repay older debt, as well as refinancing older debt possessing low-interest rates with debt possessing higher interest rates.
+While primarily service based, Puerto Rico also has a strong manufacturing sector, with pharmaceuticals and electronics leading the way.
+The services sector, including finance, real estate, and tourism, is a crutial contributer to Puerto Rico’s GDP.
+Its unique geographic location boosts its tourism sector from its tropical climate and cultural heritage.
+Puerto Rico’s trade is heavily reliant on the U.S., and being a territory, most exports are directed toward U.S. markets as well as imports, which benefits from the territory’s duty free access.
+Manufacturing, particularly pharmaceutical and electronics, also play a vital role in the islands GDP, with Puerto Rico being one of the largest pharmaceutical production hubs in the world.
+Agriculture, though smaller, provides exports such as coffee, sugarcane, and tropical fruits.
+The economic framework of the island is a consequence of its dependency on U.S. commercial and regulatory systems.
+However, Puerto Rico’s economy faces challenges such as high public debt, dependence on U.S. fiscal policies, and the features of its geopolitcal location containing many natural disasters.